Samuel-gif291/Mini-Project-1-Source_Code/README.md

     tags = cursor.fetchall()
     connection.commit()

-    count = 0
     if len(tags)>0:
         for t in tags:
-            tag = t[0]
-            count += len(tag.split(key))-1
+            if key in t:
+                return True
-    return count
+    return False

 def countOccurences(result, keywords):
     '''
-        This function creates and returns a dictionary containg the number matches for keyword in each post.
+        This function creates and returns a dictionary containing the number matches for keywords in each post.
-        Input: result is a list of posts from search database query in search option. keywords is a list of words provided by user.
+        Input: result is a list of posts from search database query in search option. keywords is a list(size>1) of words provided by user.
         ReturnS: a dictionary object of the format{pid:Count_of_keyword_Matches}
     '''
     global connection, cursor